openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 What to use for a service (we call it brmd) that will bind all these interfaces
         together?
 It just needs a lot of boring frontends and simple state maintenance.

-It turns out that Perlâ€™s [POE](http://poe.perl.org/) framework is
+It turns out that Perl’s [POE](http://poe.perl.org/) framework is
-        ideal for this â€“ most of the code for IRC, HTTP and device read/write is already there, so you just grab the modules, slam them together and you have exactly what you need with minimal effort.
-Right?It turns out that there are caveats â€“ basically, the idea is correct, aside of getting stuck on a single stupidity of mine, Iâ€™d have the whole thing put together in something like half an hour.
+        ideal for this – most of the code for IRC, HTTP and device read/write is already there, so you just grab the modules, slam them together and you have exactly what you need with minimal effort.
+Right?It turns out that there are caveats – basically, the idea is correct, aside of getting stuck on a single stupidity of mine, I’d have the whole thing put together in something like half an hour.
 Unfortunately, the moment you want robustness too, things are getting a lot more complex; to handle the device disappearing, IRC disconnections, not having HTTP socket fds leak away, etc., you suddenly need to either magically know what